shreyas-bk24/shreyas-bk24/README.md

 # 💫 About Me:
+I'm a fullstack developer<br>
-I'm a developer and currently working on my own project Trading application using RUST language<br>And learning the new technologies<br>working  in a private company<br>Lives in Bangalore
+currently working on my own project "Trading application using RUST"<br>And learning the new technologies<br>working  in a private company<br>Lives in Bangalore

 ## 🌐 Socials: